 Someone gave me a second mainframe.
 Also dead, same problem in the HV. .
 The front has an other color

 And to conclude, a picture from the scope in action.
 It is a sample scope.
 It measures only repetitive signals.
-I the lowest sample rate you see a trace made of seperate dots.
+I the lowest sample rate you see a trace made of separate dots.
 But with a higher sample rate and smoothing you see a trace like on the picture.

 They can not measure low frequenties very well, (under 15 MHz)

 The thing is loaded with germanium.
-These things have three modes, next to good or bad there is a sort of twilight zone where they are real “semi”conductors.
+These Germanium things have three modes, next to good or bad there is a sort of twilight zone where they are real “semi”conductors.
 They kinda work but the relation base-current and collector current is gone. hFE on a transistor tester is OK, but hfe is gone, you can increase the base current but the collector current stays low and does not increase.
 Besides that they can leak a lot.